Accelerated Second Degree BSN (EC)

 FIND A NEW PATH

-Nurses with Bachelor's degrees are in high demand, and according to the Bureau of Labor Statistics, the profession is expected to grow 16% by 2024.
-Nationally, BSN programs offered as a second degree are also growing in response to this demand.
-Registered Nurses experience strong earning potential and high levels of career satisfaction.
-If you already hold a bachelor's or higher degree in another field and wish to pursue nursing as a second career, CUW's accelerated BSN can get you on your path quickly.
+Nurses with bachelor's degrees are in high demand, and according to the Bureau of Labor Statistics, the profession is expected to grow 16% by 2024.
+Nationally, Bachelor of Science in Nursing (BSN) programs offered as a second degree are also growing in response to this demand.
+Registered Nurses, particularly those with a BSN, experience strong earning potential and high levels of career satisfaction.
+If you already hold a bachelor's or higher degree in another field and wish to pursue nursing as a second career, Concordia's Accelerated BSN program can get you on your path quickly.

 Students progress through the program as part of a cohort.
 They are immersed in the content by taking one course at a time, with clinical courses taken concurrently with the corresponding theory course.
-Classes are offered in a blended delivery using a concept-based curriculum.
-Web-based resources and a strong foundation in simulation promote active, hands on, engaged learning.
+Classes are offered in a blended delivery (online and face-to-face), using a concept-based curriculum.
+Web-based resources and a strong foundation in simulation promote active, hands-on, engaged learning.

-Clinical, lab and simulation experiences are held primarily Friday-Saturday-Sunday-Monday in the skills and simulation labs on campus, and in acute, long-term care, transitional, homecare, and community-based settings.
-A transition-to-practice residency at the program’s end prepares graduates to confidently enter professional nursing practice.
+Clinical, lab and simulation experiences are held primarily Friday-Saturday-Sunday-Monday in the skills and simulation labs on campus, and in acute, long-term care, transitional, and community-based settings.
+A transition-to-practice residency at program’s end prepares graduates to confidently enter professional nursing practice.
+This is a rigorous program, and students are encouraged to work as few hours as possible during the 14-month course of study.

 |NURS 270||Pathophysiology Acrss Lifespan||4|